-- On 30 April 2018, Birmingham Airport Limited submitted an airspace change proposal to the CAA ("Birmingham Airport Airspace Change Proposal: Introduction of new Standard Instrument Departure Procedures from Runway 33"1, ACP reference ACP-2016-15), proposing changes to the departure routes from Birmingham Airport.
-On 13 November 2018, the CAA received a request for the airspace change decision of this proposal to be called in by the Secretary of State2 and, later that day, the Secretary of State asked the CAA to assess whether the call in criteria set out in the 2017 Secretary of State Directions to the CAA have been met.
-The Secretary of State's request attached draft guidance to the CAA on making this assessment which the CAA was asked to take into account.
-No further updates to the airspace change proposal were submitted to the CAA before the deadline for call in requests of 20 November 2018 and so the CAA's assessment will be made against the details of the proposal submitted on 30 April 2018 (hereafter called the "Birmingham Proposal"). - 1.2 This report represents the CAA's assessment of the call in criteria as they apply to the Birmingham Proposal, and will be provided to the Secretary of State to inform his decision whether he has a discretion to exercise to call-in the proposal for decision by himself rather than the CAA. - 1.3 The remainder of this chapter outlines the relevant Directions and Guidance given to the CAA.
-Chapter 2 sets out the CAA's assessment of each of the call in criteria and Chapter 3 gives the CAA's overall assessment of whether any of the call-in criteria are met such that a discretion for the Secretary of State (SofS) to call in the Birmingham Proposal arises.
+- 1.1 On 18 December 2018, Leeds Bradford Airport submitted an airspace change proposal to the CAA ("Leeds Bradford Airport ACP, Proposal for Revised Airspace and Instrument Flight Procedures", ACP reference ACP-2015-10), proposing additional Controlled Airspace and implementation of revised Instrument Flight Procedures that will reduce reliance on conventional navigational aids which are due to be withdrawn.
+On 15 and 19 February 2019, the CAA received requests for the airspace change decision of this proposal to be called in by the Secretary of State and, also on 19 February, the Secretary of State asked the CAA to assess whether the call in criteria set out in the 2017 Secretary of State Directions to the CAA have been met.
+The Secretary of State's request asked the CAA to take into account statutory guidance on the call-in criteria and the details provided in the call in requests when making its assessment.
+No updates to the airspace change proposal were submitted to the CAA before the deadline for call in requests of 19 February 2019 and so the CAA's assessment will be made against the details of the proposal submitted on 18 December 2018 (hereafter called the "Leeds Bradford Proposal"). - 1.2 This report represents the CAA's assessment of the call in criteria as they apply to the Leeds Bradford Proposal, and will be provided to the Secretary of State to inform his decision whether he has a discretion to exercise to call-in the proposal for decision by himself rather than the CAA. - 1.3 The remainder of this chapter outlines the relevant Directions and Guidance given to the CAA.
+Chapter 2 sets out the CAA's assessment of each of the call in criteria and Chapter 3 gives the CAA's overall assessment of whether any of the call-in criteria are met such that a discretion for the Secretary of State (SofS) to call in the Leeds Bradford Proposal arises.